OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-5/instructions.md

 Stop the `barista` service by pressing **CTRL+C** in the command-line session where you ran it at the module 1.

-We now need to change the server configuration to use these values.
+We now need to change the server configuration to externalize the ports.

 Open the **open-liberty-masterclass/start/coffee-shop/src/main/liberty/config/server.xml** file, change this line: